Vaanchinathan

-Vaanchinathan is a 2001 Indian Tamil-language crime action film directed by Shaji Kailas in his Tamil debut.
+Vaanchinathan is a 2001 Indian Tamil-language action thriller directed by Shaji Kailas in his Tamil debut.
 The script was written by Liaquat Ali Khan.
-It stars Vijayakanth in the main lead role with Sakshi Shivanand and Ramya Krishnan in the female leads and Prakash Raj.
+It stars Vijayakanth in the titular role with Sakshi Shivanand and Ramya Krishnan in the female leads and Prakash Raj.
 The film was released on 14 January 2001.

 Plot

 Vanchinathan is a cop who has been transferred from Gujarat.
 Chidambaram is a media mogul who thrives on chaos and confusion, which will help him boost sales of his paper.
 Their enmity becomes personal when Chidambaram challenges Vanchinathan to arrest him when he cleverly commits a murder in broad daylight in front of Vanchinathan.
 After that, Vanchinathan kills two corrupt officers for assisting bad guys.
 In retaliation Chidambaram poisons Vanchinathan's sister.
 Thereby Vanchinathan shoots Chidambaram and blames it on Chidambaram' younger brother.

 Production

 The team had initially agreed terms with Suresh Gopi to feature in a pivotal role, but his unavailability led to team casting Prakash Raj.
 Soundarya was to appear in the film, but later opted out for unknown reasons.
 Shilpa Shetty had also signed on to star in the film.
 Likewise, Nadhiya was expected to make a return to Tamil films through the project, but eventually went against doing so.

 The film is named after the Indian independence fighter Vanchinathan.
 A fight scene involving Vijayakanth, Ramya Krishnan and rowdies was shot in a set erected at AVM studios.
 The song sequence, 'Amul Baby', was shot at New Zealand.